e-gov/TARA-Doku/TechnicalSpecification.md

 #### 5.1.2 Trusting of the public signature key endpoint

 The client application makes HTTPS requests to TARA server towards to the identity token and public signature key endpoints.
 The client application must verify TARA server’s certificate (domains `tara.ria.ee` and `tara-test.ria.ee`).
-As the certificates of afore-mentioned domains are issued by DigiCert, the client application must use DigiCert’s root certificate or TARA certificate as a trust anchor.
+As the certificates of aforementioned domains are issued by DigiCert, the client application must use DigiCert’s root certificate or TARA certificate as a trust anchor.

 #### 5.1.3 Verifying the issuer of the certificate